libretro/docs/docs/development/cores/developing-cores.md

 #### `retro_set_controller_port_device()`

-By default, joypads will be assumed to be inserted into the implementation.
+By default, gamepads will be assumed to be inserted into the implementation.
 If the engine is sensitive to which type of input device is plugged in, the frontend may call this function to set the device to be used for a certain player.
 The implementation should try to auto-detect this if possible.

 #### `retro_get_system_info()`